 - Backs the program with 100% positive results for growing market share

 - Introduces a philanthropic tool (cause marketing) to market a business

 - Stands alongside a person to grow their market and achieve success through the implementation of a cause marketing campaign

 - Shares an opportunity to create social impact

 - Guides a person to establish their role as the “Community Connector” in their town

 - Helps to create the spotlight for prominence in a community

 - Sharing of something bigger than self for everyone in the community to model

 Step two: You choose to participate and make a payment of $15 for a first call (15 minutes) to discuss how the program looks in your community.
-Click here to schedule a call to get you started with increasing your market!
-You learn how the Nonprofit Cooperative becomes self-funded and how there’s not a large layout of funds to get it started.
+You learn how the Nonprofit Cooperative becomes self-funded and how there’s not a huge investment of funds to get it started.